Bus pass - older people

 How do I apply?

 You can also collect a form from your library or the civic centre and return the completed form to:

-You will need to provide 1 passport photograph.
+You will need to provide two passport size photographs.
 You will also need to provide proof of your name, age and residency in the borough.
 Only certain types of identification are accepted.

-You need to provide one of the following as proof of name and age:
+1).
+You must provide ONE example from the list below as proof of name and age

 Birth certificate (unless your name has changed)

-If providing one of the following it must be dated within the last 3 months:
+Current television license or one of the items below which must be dated within the last three months

 Residential utility bill (excluding mobile phone bills)